jonnonz1/nz-statute-book/acts/public/2022/oversight-of-oranga-tamariki-system-act-2022.md

 ### 32 Duty to protect individuals’ privacy in relation to reports
 (1) This section applies to a report prepared by the Monitor under section 22, 23, 24, 25(4), 26(2), or 28.
 (2) The report must not contain any personal information about a child or young person or any member of their family or whānau unless the Monitor has obtained informed consent (in accordance with its code of ethics) from the relevant individual (or individuals) to include their personal information in the report with full knowledge of who will receive the report.
-(3) The chief executive of an agency that prepares a response to a report referred to in subsection (1) must not include any personal information that relates to an individual referred to in subsection (2).
+(3) The chief executive of an agency that prepares a response to a report referred to in subsection (1) or a progress report under section 30A must not include any personal information that relates to an individual referred to in subsection (2).
-(4) Unless either or both of the circumstances in subsection (5) apply, a report listed in subsection (1) and a response referred to in subsection (3) may not include any personal information about—
+(4) Unless either or both of the circumstances in subsection (5) apply, a report listed in subsection (1) and a response or a progress report referred to in subsection (3) may not include any personal information about—
   (a) an individual caregiver:
   (b) any other individual delivering services or support to children and young people through the Oranga Tamariki system.
 (5) The circumstances are—
   (a) the individual concerned consents to their personal information being in the report or response:
-  (b) the Monitor or the chief executive of the agency (as applicable) considers that the public interest in including the personal information in the report or response outweighs the individual’s privacy interests.
+  (b) the Monitor or the chief executive of the agency (as applicable) considers that the public interest in including the personal information in the report, response, or progress report outweighs the individual’s privacy interests.

 **Power of entry for monitoring purposes**